 Coach Peterson came to Coe in August of 2006.
 In just her second season, she led the Kohawks to a 20-8 record, the most wins in school history.
 Coe also won their first Iowa Conference Tournament game, while advancing to the tournament championship game for the first time ever.
 It was the second-straight tournament appearance for Coe under Peterson, while it was the fourth-straight for the program.

 Peterson, a 2001 graduate of the University of Iowa, spent one season as the head coach at the University of Minnesota-Morris.
 The Cougars were 16-10 in 2005-2006 and Peterson was named the UMAC Coach of the Year.
+The basketball floor isn't the only floor that Peterson succeeded on while at Morris.
+In 2005, her team won the Dodgeball World Championship as part of the National Dodgeball League in Las Vegas.

 Before being named the head coach at Morris, Peterson was an assistant coach for two years for the Cougars.
 Prior to her arrival at Morris, the Cougars were 1-26.
 She helped improve the records to 13-14, 10-15, and 16-10 over the next three seasons.